Imagery Date/Time

 pressing

-n) sets "now" as the desired date/time,
+n) sets "now" as the anchor date/time,

 and will also automatically track it -- indicated by the button